grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 My answers to these questions are:

-1. `DataDispatch` is obligated to sending data as long as it is valid.
+1. `DataDispatch` is obligated to send data as long as it is valid.
 In case of invalid data, it throws an exception.
-That's two scenarios.
-As I only specify a single scenario per Statement, I need to pick one of them.
+That's two behaviors.
+As I only specify a single behavior per Statement, I need to pick one of them.
 I pick the first one (which I will call "the happy path" from now on), adding the second one to my TODO list:

    ```csharp
    //TODO: specify a behavior where sending data
    //      through a channel raises an exception
    ```

 1. The purpose of `DataDispatch` is to manage connection lifetime while sending data received via the `ApplyTo()` method.
 Putting it together with the answer to the last question, what I would need to specify is how `DataDispatch` manages this lifetime during the "happy path" scenario.
-The rest of what I need to fulfill the obligation of `DataDispatch` is outside the scope of the current Statement as I decided to push it to collaborators.
+The rest of the logic which I need to fulfill the obligation of `DataDispatch` is outside the scope of the current Statement as I decided to push it to collaborators.
 1. I already defined one collaborator and called it `Channel`.
 As mentioned in the last chapter, in unit-level Statements, I fill my collaborators' roles with mocks and specify what messages they should receive.
-Thus, I know that the `THEN` section will say what are the messages that the `Channel` role (played by a mock object) is expected to receive from my `DataDispatch`.
+Thus, I know that the `THEN` section will describe the messages that the `Channel` role (played by a mock object) is expected to receive from my `DataDispatch`.
 1. Now that I know the scenario, the purpose and the collaborators, I can define my expected behavior in terms of those things.
-My conclusion is that I expect `DataDispatch` to properly manage (purpose) a `Channel` (collaborator) in a "happy path" (scenario) where the data is sent without errors (obligation).
+My conclusion is that I expect `DataDispatch` to properly manage (purpose) a `Channel` (collaborator) in a "happy path" scenario where the data is sent without errors (obligation).
 As channels are typically opened before they are used and are closed afterwards, then what my `DataDispatch` is expected to do is to open the channel, then push data through it, and then close it.

 How to implement such expectations?
 Implementation-wise, what I expect is that `DataDispatch`:

-* makes correct calls (open, send, close)
+* makes correct calls on the `Channel` collaborator (open, send, close)
 * with correct arguments (the received data)
 * in the correct order (cannot e.g. call close before open)
 * correct number of times (e.g. should not send the data twice)